 The Initiative’s main bodies are:

 The Advisory Board, co-chaired by the Secretary General of the United Nations and the President of the World Bank, provides overall strategic guidance.
 The president of the AfDB is a member alongside some fourty high-level personalities from international organizations, Governments, private sector and civil society.

 The Executive Committee, a smaller group formed by personalities from the private, public and non-profit sectors, has the objective of advising and evaluating the CEO, review and comment the initiative strategy and work plan.

-The SEforALL Partnership, based in Wien, is a International Non Profit Organization with a partnership agreement with the UN.
+The SEforALL Partnership, based in Vienna, is an International non-profit organisation with a partnership agreement with the UN.
 It is the executive arm of the initiative, facilitating its adoption worldwide, organising meetings, pushing the policy agenda, facilitating country actions and linking all the actors in a coordinated way.

 The Regional Hubs facilitate the implementation of the initiative at the regional level providing advice and assistance as needed.
 Four regional Hubs have been established: The Africa Hub (at the African Development Bank in Abidjan, Côte d'Ivoire), the Latin America and Caribbean Hub (at the Inter American Development Bank in Washington DC, USA), the Asia-Pacific Hub (at the Asian Development Bank in Manila, Philippines) and the Europe-Central-Asia-Mediterranean Hub (at the European Bank for Reconstruction and Development in London, UK).